Fiserv/tenants-doc/tenant-basics.md

 **Product Tags:**  This would help anyone to search your product on Developer Studio

-* _Region:_     Your product’s region of operation: APAC/ EMAEA/ LATAM /NA
+* _Region:_     Your product's region of operation: APAC/ EMAEA/ LATAM /NA

 * _Channel Type:_   Card Present / Card Not Present / OMNI